 - The number of Half Marathons on the Singapore running scene has increased exponentially, so there's no shortage of colourful, exciting events from which to pick.
-Typical of popular homeland events is the Newton Challenge scheduled for 30th October 2016.
+Typical of popular homeland events is the Newton Challenge, Marina Run and 2XU Compression Run.
 Compare entitlements and you’ll find no difference in goodies given to Full and Half competitors, but it’s a little cheaper to register for the Half.
 Cash prizes are also the same for both categories and everyone is created equal at post-event parties.

 - By running Half Marathons, you hang out at the big kid’s table, because the amount of prestige associated with the shorter event has also increased exponentially.
 Words like “hot,” “trendy,” “preferred” and “popular” are used by media and runners alike to describe preferences for the shorter distance over the longer one.
 And if you compare the number of Half Marathons added to Singapore race menus each cycle, you might conclude that public pressure has pushed organisers to make Half Marathons priorities.